Zoomed Image

 Declining Balance (Reducing Balance)

-Applies a fixed percentage to the remaining net book value each period.
-This produces higher charges in early years and lower charges later.
+Applies a fixed percentage to the remaining net book value each period, giving higher charges early and lower charges later.
+The seeded STD type ("Standard 20% Declining Balance") and DB2 type ("Double Declining Balance - USA", 2 * (NetBookValue - SalvageValue) / RecoveryPeriod) are examples.

-Example: An asset costing 10,000 with a 25% annual declining balance rate:
+Example: An asset with a 10,000 net book value and a 25% annual declining balance rate:

 • Month 1: 10,000 x (25% / 12) = 208.33